Shoshone Lake Solo Canoe Camping

 Research

 Bears: There were no recent reports of bear activity.
 In any event, I had a bear keg / spray and was well-versed in bear safety.
-(E.g., tent located 100 feet from cooking area and all attractants locked in the bear keg.)
-The NPS has some good guides on the subject if you need to brush up: general safety and attacks.
+(E.g., tent located 100 yards from cooking area and all attractants locked in the bear keg.)
+The NPS has good guides on the subject if you need to brush up: general safety and attacks.

 I settled on one overnight, leaving Saturday and returning Sunday afternoon.
-If you have more time, I'd recommend a second night to explore, fish and enjoy Shoshone.
+If you have more time, I'd recommend a second night to explore, fish and lounge Shoshone.
 But you can cover a lot of ground with one.

 I also ordered a three-day Yellowstone fishing permit on Recreation.gov.
-Wyoming fishing licenses aren't valid in Yellowstone, unlike in Grand Teton.
+Wyoming fishing licenses aren't valid in Yellowstone, unlike Grand Teton.

 Gear